The Alabama Homestead Exemption

 In Alabama, the homestead exemption allows you to protect some of the equity in your home if you file for bankruptcy.

 If you're considering filing for bankruptcy in Alabama, the Alabama homestead exemption will help you protect the equity in your home.
-This article explains how much the Alabama homestead exemption will cover and how to apply it in your bankruptcy case.
+This article explains the amount of Alabama's homestead exemption and how to apply it in bankruptcy when you want to keep your house.

 Alabama Homestead Exemption